 Prior to that, the site was first inhabited by the Phoenicians before a succession of marauders invaded the city and its name derives from England’s Saint George to whom the dying King Sancho I bequeathed his horse early in the 13th century.

-Extensively restored in recent years, the Castle of São Jorge is composed of three bulwards comprising a quadrangular fortress complete with ten square towers at the highest point of the hill.
+Extensively restored in recent years, the Castle of São Jorge is composed of three bulwards comprising a quadrangular fortress complete with ten square towers at the highest point of the most elevated part of Lisbon.
 A citadel was built on the original site of the Roman acropolis and a series of outer walls stretching south towards the River Tagus were added to defend the castle against the Barbarians.

 Set within the castle’s grounds are a very pleasant garden area shaded with olive trees where peacocks roam free, plus the remains of an Arabian palace (Paço da Alcáçova) where the kings of Portugal lived between the 14th and 16th centuries.
 There’s also a museum, café, upmarket restaurant and an extensive excavation site with artefacts dating back 3,000 years.